Saturday, February 28, 2009

 It's a delightful story about Mother Earth awakening the little root children, who have been asleep all winter, deep underground.
 When spring comes, they make their flower dresses and paint the ladybirds and beetles.
 They spend all summer playing in the ponds, meadows, and fields before returning to Mother Earth in the autumn.
 Now is a perfect time to incorporate this story with the changes we notice outside into our seasonal nature table.

+The snow is melting, exposing the earth and moss (if your lucky) and it's a great time to go outside exploring for some treasures.
 My little one is completely involved in bring her discoveries to our nature table and adding to our scene.
 Our nature table continues to be a very special spot in our house.
 I think a seasonal nature table is an invaluable way of making young children aware of the changing cycles of the year and upcoming holidays.

 Saturday, February 14, 2009